marcio-pascoal-perini/sig_web_aberto/README.md

 ```
 ##### No arquivo INICIO.R
 ```
-endereco <- 'YOUR ADDRESS ON SENDGRID' chave <- 'YOUR KEY ON SENDGRID' emailSuporte <- 'YOUR SUPORT EMAIL' nomeSuporte <- 'YOUR SUPORT NAME' emailRemetente <- 'YOUR SENDER EMAIL'
+endereco <- 'YOUR ADDRESS ON MAILJET' chavePublica <- 'YOUR API KEY' chavePrivada <- 'YOUR SECRET KEY' emailRemetente <- 'YOUR SENDER EMAIL' emailDestinatario <- 'YOUR RECIPIENT EMAIL'
 ```